codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

-The sections that follow illustrate the architectures of the different installation environemtns, starting with the high-level overview of the Codefresh Platform,  amd  describe the main components in the Codefresh Platform.
+The sections that follow illustrate the architectures of the different installation environments, starting with a high-level overview of the Codefresh Platform.

 ### Codefresh architecture

-The diagram shows a high-level overview of the Codefresh Platform.
-As you can see, the Codefresh Control Plane, the Codefresh Runtime, and the Codefresh Clients are core components in the Codefresh solution.
+The diagram shows a high-level view of the Codefresh Platform and its core components, the Codefresh Control Plane, the Codefresh Runtime, and the Codefresh Clients.
-Additional components are installed depending on the type of runtime selected.

 {% include
    image.html
    lightbox="true"
    file="/images/getting-started/architecture/arch-codefresh-simple.png"
  url="/images/getting-started/architecture/arch-codefresh-simple.png"
-  alt="Codefresh architecture"
+  alt="Codefresh Platform architecture"
-  caption="Codefresh architecture"
+  caption="Codefresh Platform architecture"
   max-width="100%"
 %}